The House on Carroll Street: Plot

 Rather than take immediate action, Emily and Cochran follow the passengers to a wedding reception, where Emily recognizes the man who had the heated argument with Salwen — only he now speaks fluent English and introduces himself as Teperson, one of the names on Stefan's list.
 Emily slips away, eavesdrops on another conversation and learns that the group will be leaving on a train for Chicago the next evening.
 This time, she is intercepted by bodyguards and taken to a restaurant where Salwen is waiting to meet her.

 Cochran, meanwhile, views a series of intelligence photographs featuring the men who are named on the list; they are all Nazi war criminals traveling under false names, being smuggled into the United States to participate in top-secret anti-Soviet scientific programs.
 Salwen cryptically reveals as much to Emily, who returns home to find Cochran trying to disarm a bomb rigged to her kitchen stove.
 They escape Emily's apartment seconds before the bomb explodes, and though Cochran is removed from the investigation, Emily goes to Grand Central Terminal to catch the party before their departure.

 Cochran disobeys orders and meets Emily at the station; the assassin makes another attempt on Emily, but is subdued by Cochran and Hackett.
 Outrunning Salwen's other henchmen, Emily is finally cornered by Salwen in the framework of the station's ceiling, where he makes one last attempt to convince her of the greater good of the smuggling operation.
 When he tries to restrain her physically, she kicks him off a catwalk, whereupon Salwen crashes through the ceiling and falls to his death.

 Cochran and Emily board the train carrying the criminals in the nick of time, where Cochran places the entire party under arrest.
 He loudly reveals to the other people on the train that Teperson is actually a physician who performed deadly experiments on prisoners at Auschwitz.
 Case closed, Emily returns to her part-time job as Cochran informs her that he is being transferred to Butte, Montana, and it is unlikely that they will see each other again.

 Release

 Box office

 Released theatrically on March 4, 1988, The House on Carroll Street was a box-office bomb, grossing $459,824.
-It was the second-worst performing film at the box office in 1988 after Distant Thunder.
+It was the second-worst performing film at the US box office in 1988 after Distant Thunder when comparing the ratio of gross to budget.